-It’s very important to be aware that by law, you cannot keep your tenants deposit in one of your savings accounts.
-When you take a deposit for an assured short hold tenancy, you must put it into a government authorised tenancy deposit scheme within 30 days of receipt.
-Failure to do so could result in a tenant bringing up a claim against you for up to three times the deposit’s sum!
+It’s important to know that by law, you cannot keep tenancy deposits your personal savings accounts.
+When you take a deposit for an assured shorthold tenancy, you must put it into a government-authorised tenancy deposit scheme within 30 days of receipt.
+Failure to do so could result in a tenant bringing a claim against you for up to three times the deposit’s sum!

-Let your tenant know within 30 days of receipt which scheme you have chosen to protect their deposit and how it will be managed.
+Let your tenant know within 30 days about the scheme you have chosen to protect their deposit and how it will be managed.
 Again, you could incur penalties if you fail to do this.
-As long as you are up front and clear with your tenant regarding their deposit and the tenancy agreement, you should experience a simple and straightforward deposit process.
+As long as you are upfront and clear with your tenant regarding their deposit and the tenancy agreement, it should be a straightforward process.